North America Vacations

 Step into one of nature’s finest jungle gyms in Canyonlands National Park

 Activity LevelActivity levels are subjective depending on your general level of fitness and your experience; however, all of our trips are self-paced.

 Welcome to your weeklong adventure through Southeastern Utah’s legendary Canyonlands.
 Explore the amazing Colorado River by raft.
 Pedal between burnt-orange sheer-walled canyons and enormous uniquely-shaped sandstone towers on a road snaking through Castle Valley.
 Marvel at how tiny you feel as you hike through looming, crimson rock formations at Fisher Towers.
 Hike by ancient petroglyphs, a glimpse into the rituals and beliefs of the Fremont, Anasazi, Navajo and Anglo communities of thousands of years past.
 At the end of the day, eat a hearty dinner before retiring to the comfort of your home for the week, the Canyonlands Inn, located in the heart of Moab!

-Spend seven extraordinary days trekking across two of Utah’s famous national parks: Canyonlands and Arches.
+Spend six extraordinary days trekking across two of Utah’s famous national parks: Canyonlands and Arches.
 Whether you’re looking up at the brilliant red spires of Fisher Towers or out from Dead Horse Point Overlook, you will experience sites that will engage all of your senses.
 Watch history unfold before your eyes, as you journey through the arid landscapes of Southeast Utah.
 These national parks will leave you with vivid memories that will last a lifetime.

 - Encounter the arid and world-renowned beauty of Arches National Park’s delicate natural arches and jaw-dropping red rock landscape